 You love your dog and would never intentionally cause him or her to feel fear or distress, but sometimes they can feel this even under your loving care.
 For instance, bringing another dog into your family can cause your first dog to feel fear and stress because they don’t know where in the pack they now belong.

-Bringing a new dog home is a big change so it’s important that you take the time to introduce your dogs to each other slowly.
+Bringing a new dog home is a big change so it’s important that you take the time to introduce them to each other slowly.
 Take them both for a walk a few times before you bring your new dog home for good, and once they are both under the same roof, pay close attention to their interactions to make sure there is no aggression between them.

-Here are some other common causes of stress in dogs:
+Some other common causes of stress in dogs:

 - Grief – this can be due to the loss of a human or animal companion.
 Dogs grieve very deeply just as we do.